Revelation: Alheit Vineyards 2011 Cartology

 Origin: Walker Bay, South Africa

-Revelation: I’d heard about this wine a few times in recent months from several wine industry friends based across Europe.
+Revelation: I’d heard about this wine a few times in recent months from several wine industry friends based in Europe.
 Lucky me, a bottle just dripped its way to my glass.

-I’m lucky because I’ve heard so much about it from palates I trust that I really wanted to try the wine.
-Lucky, again, I am because the wine is not imported into the USA.
+I had heard so much about it from palates I trust that I reallywanted to try it.
+So lucky, again, I am because the wine is not imported into the USA (at the time of writing).
 This blend of 92% Chenin Blanc and 8% Semillon competes fiercely with the other South African white I would rate as best-of-the-best: Hamilton Russell’s Chardonnay.

 Cartology is pertinently named for its mix of five vineyards, stretched through the center of the Cape.
 All are old, gnarly, bush-trained vines.
 They produce a succulent, satisfying wine that is neither heavy nor extracted.
 Delicate flavors of nettle, straw, hazelnut and honeydew melon mix into the more prominent structure – full in body, yet lifted by supporting acidity, and made more curvaceous by whisps of glycerol.

 Cartology is more about an excellent drink than a sense of place or revelation of varieties.
 No matter.
 This is a space to watch.
-I don’t yet know the other wines of Alheit, but I’ll be making it my business to do so this spring.
+I don’t yet know the other wines of Alheit, but I’ll be making it my business to do very soon.